/user/kayd @ devops :~$ cat containers-from-scratch-go.md

 Build and run:

 We’re inside Alpine!
 The container can’t see the host filesystem anymore.
-But ps fails because /proc doesn’t exist in our chroot.
-Let’s try mounting it:
+Now try ps:

 This is a real problem.
 We need to restructure the code so that we’re inside the new namespace before we do the chroot and mount.
 That requires a trick.